 We are all stronger than we know.
 Our vulnerability in being ourselves and our courage to create and connect—all of this makes us strong.
 When I decided I would begin writing and publishing erotica in December of 2017, I didn’t know how much it would mean to me that I would make it as far as I have, almost exactly a year later.

-I have my own LLC registered with the State of Texas, and my own bank account to go with it.
 I have a novella in edits, almost ready for publishing.
 I have short stories, essays, and ideas.
 I have people asking me to continue a story I started, so they can learn more about my characters and the worlds I have been dreaming up for years.

 In spite of my struggle with depression and the loss of my blog and the thriving Giant/tiny Tumblr community, I found a way to heal and made a place for myself within SizeTwitter.
 I have maintained real friendships with real artists and writers who inspire me regularly.
 Two of them even encouraged and helped me start this website.